 All cutting edges – from pocket knives to axe-heads – benefit from regular sharpening.
 While there are a number of machines available, doing the job by hand is still a fast and efficient way to guarantee a sharp blade.

 However, there are dozens of sharpening stones available, made of different materials of different grades, so it isn’t easy to work out which one you need.
+Luckily, we're here help you choose the right sharpening stone to care for your knives.

 Is there a difference?
 Many people confuse the two tasks, but yes, there’s a difference.
 Which one you need to do will determine the sharpening stone you buy.